Heat and Dust (film): Background

 Heat and Dust is based on the novel written by Ruth Prawer Jhabvala, which won the Booker Prize in 1975.
 The screenplay for the film was written by the writer herself.

 Jhabvala planned Heat and Dust while writing the screenplay for Autobiography of a Princess (1975), which had a similar theme.
 The novel was also influenced by E. M. Forster's A Passage to India (1924) which dealt with the English in India and the cultural factors that separate them from the country's natives.

-Heat and Dust also borrow from Forster's own life in the construction of two characters: the Nawab and his English close friend Harry.
+Heat and Dust also borrows from Forster's own life in the construction of two characters: the Nawab and his English close friend Harry.
 They were inspired by Forster and his younger friend J. R. Ackerley.
 Both men were homosexual and wrote reminiscences about their time living in India.
 Ackerley, in Hindoo Holiday (1932), leaves an account of his experience as secretary to an Indian Maharajah in the city of Chhatarpur, while Forster's The Hill of Devi (1953) recounts his time as secretary of the Maharajah of Dewas, in central India.
 The character of the secretary appeared first as Cyril Sahib, the Maharajah's tutor in Autobiography of a Princess, and then as the gay house guest of the Nawab in Heat and Dust.
 The Maharajah, a Hindu prince, is transformed into the Muslim Nawab in Heat and Dust.

 Production

-The novel was made into a film by Merchant Ivory Productions, an independent production company founded in 1961 to make art-house films.
+The novel was made into a film by Merchant Ivory Productions, an independent production company founded in 1961.
 They were for the most part produced by Ismail Merchant, directed by James Ivory, with scripts usually written by Ruth Prawer Jhabvala.

 The idea of making the film came from Ismail Merchant who explained:

 I wanted Heat and Dust not only to celebrate our twenty-one years together, but to unite all three of us again in India, as The Householder had- but with a much larger theme, and I hoped, with much more money.
 Ruth wrote the screenplay, and as usual, I submitted it to all the Hollywood studios, who politely—and not so politely declined—one executive wrote, saying, we are returning Ruth Jhabvala's Eat my Dust.
 We knew we must find our financing in Europe.

 Merchant secured backing in England with a budget of £2.2 million, but halfway through the project some of the expected financings failed to materialize and the production ran out of money.
 The cast and crew continued working despite not being paid.
 Sir Jacob Rothschild, after watching some dailies, provided the money to complete the film.
+Finance came in part from the Rank Organisation who also invested in the team's subsequent The Bostonians.

 Reception

 Box office

-It was an art-house hit in Europe, particularly in England.
+Heat and Dust was an art-house hit in Europe, particularly in England.
 By March 1983 the film had reached number four on the London box office charts, behind Gandhi, The Verdict, and An Officer and a Gentleman.